 Philharmonia’s repertoire is primarily first position, and students must know detaché and staccato bow strokes.
-Repertoire highlights for spring 2017 includes:
+Repertoire highlights for fall 2017 includes:

 GTCYS commits to providing an inspiring and comprehensive musical experience to transform students musically, personally, and socially.
 This means engaging the best conductors and sectional coaches, carefully curating musical selections for the best educational experience, performing in high quality venues, sharing music with diverse audiences, providing clear and consistent communications, promoting a welcoming and supportive environment, and putting students first.

 In return, we ask students and parents for their commitment:

 - Pay annual tuition and retreat fees: $665 + $100 for Philharmonia’s 2017–18 season.
 Need-based scholarships are available, see below.

 - Note: tuition represents half the actual cost to participate and the remainder is subsidized by tax-deductible contributions.
 GTCYS does NOT ask families to participate in door-to-door fundraising activities.